r-dbi/odbc/README.md

 Connecting to a Database
 ------------------------

-Databases can be connect by specifying a connection string directly, or with DSN Configuration files.
+Databases can be connected by specifying a connection string directly, or with DSN configuration files.

 ### Connection Strings